tgalinis2020/cen4010-s21-g01/server/api/v1/src/routes/README.md

 # API endpoints with supported HTTP methods

-When making a request to an endpoint that receives input from the request body, all of the input data is wrapped inside of the `data` namespace.
+With the exception of the `/upload` endpoint, all input data must be serialized in JSON and be wrapped inside of the `data` namespace when making a request to an endpoint that receives input from the request body.

 ```javascript
 {